 We believe that physicians and other medical and healthcare professionals have a role to play in the prevention of nuclear war.

-Our current nuclear abolition goal is to use the Back from the Brink statement as a tool to communicate with our policy makers and the public about reducing and abolishing nuclear weapons as well as using diplomacy to reduce nuclear tensions.
+We use the Back from the Brink statement as a tool to communicate with our policy makers and the public about reducing and abolishing nuclear weapons as well as using diplomacy to reduce nuclear tensions.

 In 2013 and 2014, we worked in collaboration with national PSR and other PSR chapters across the United States, this work was strategically focused to raise awareness among Rotary clubs.
 Today we continue to give this presentation to Rotary Clubs and in other public venues.
 The presentation encompasses the devastating effects of limited nuclear strikes and the famine they could cause.
 The committee has scheduled Rotary talks over the fall and winter.